Blosc/bloscpack/README.rst

 * --equal-size argument to create large chunks of equal size
 * --max-size to create the largest possible chunks, regardless of input size
 * subcommand e or estimate to estimate the size of the uncompressed data.
+* subcommand v or verify to verify the integrity of the data
+* subcommend i or info to print information of the file, e.g. decoded header and offsets
+* Refactor compression and decompression to use file_pointers instead of file_name strings.
+This would allow using cStringIO to create in-memory file-like containers.
+Great for testing and maybe other use-cases too.
+* partial decompression?
 * add --raw-input and --raw-output switches to allow stuff like: cat file | blpk --raw-input --raw-output compress > file.blp
 * fix the typesize default argument, possibly make it platform dependent